 1. Partner with influencers to drive sales

-Don’t underestimate the power of influencer marketing.
+Don’t underestimate the power of influencer marketing and unique Instagram creators.
 Having Instagram users with large, engaged followings promote your products is a great way to increase awareness of your business, get people talking about your products, and drive revenue.

 It’s why 89% of marketers find that the return on investment (ROI) from influencer marketing is comparable to or better than other channels.

-Start making money on Instagram by partnering with influencers.
+Start making money on Instagram by partnering with influencers and Instagram creators.
 Send them product samples in return for a feature on their profile, like this example of Good Hair Day’s (aka GHD) partnership with beauty influencer Shaaanxo:

-To increase the chances of influencer audiences viewing the sponsored content and buying the products on offer, provide influencers with a discount code to share with their followers.
+To increase the chances of influencer audiences viewing the sponsored content and buying the products on offer, provide influencers with a discount code to share with their followers using the Instagram app.
 This is a win-win: You support the influencer you’re working with (if you give them commission on sales they make) while also giving people an incentive to purchase.

 Don’t worry if you can’t find influencers with huge followings in your industry or niche.
 Micro-influencers (those with less than 5,000 Instagram followers) tend to have higher engagement rates than mega-influencers, so you can still leverage a blogger’s audience to make money through Instagram.